django/deps/accepted/0201-simplified-routing-syntax.rst

     class Converter:
         ...

+Since the set of converters a project may need seems relatively narrow, there are no provisions for avoiding name clashes at this point.
+Namespacing would make converter names in URL patterns long, at the expense of readability.

+If name conflicts turned out to be a problem for pluggable apps, then a ``converters`` keyword argument could be added to the ``path()`` function.
+It would allow specifying converters for each pattern, overriding any globally declared converters with conflicting names.

+Providing a ``register_converter`` function rather than a global setting keeps the global state within the ``django.urls`` module and minimizes the distance between where converters are declared and where they're used.

-No ``unregister_converter`` function will be implemented because there's no clear use case.
+No ``unregister_converter`` function will be implemented because there's no clear use case at this point.
+It could be added if the need arises.

-Failure to perform a type conversion against a captured string is interpreted as if the given path does not match the URL.

 Definining type conversions
 ---------------------------

-A converter is an object with three attributes or methods.
+A converter is a class with one attribute and two methods.

 ``regex``
     The pattern to use in place of the type specifier.